narasakumar/jscalendar/README.md

-node-scheduler-demo
+Calendar in Node.js
 ===================

-Demo of dhtmlxScheduler with NodeJs + MongoDB as backend
+NodeJs + MongoDB as backend

 ### How to start